-As of the latest update to this document (June 2017), the Canadian dollar (CAD) is at its lowest level compared to the US$ (USD) in many years.
+As of the latest update to this document, the Canadian dollar (CAD) is at a low level compared to the US$ (USD).
 Given this situation, should you convert some or all of your foreign currency back to Canadian dollars right now?

 In summary, timing is the key consideration for moving some or all of your monies back to Canada when you are returning to reside here.

-Major costs in Canada when you return can be the purchase of real estate for living in or investment, a vehicle, or even money for a post-secondary education for your child.
-Living expenses in major cities in Canada are continually rising, so plan on having enough cash in Canada to live comfortably, too.
+Major costs in Canada when you return can be the purchase of real estate for living in or as an investment, a vehicle, or even money for post-secondary education for your child.
+Living expenses in major cities in Canada are continually rising so plan on having enough cash in Canada to live comfortably, too.
 Clearly, bringing some money to Canada is essential.

 Note: I have also added some USD foreign exchange considerations to the "Moving Back to Canada from the USA" page, which can give you some more general considerations for those living there.

 The opportunity facing Canadians considering moving their USD funds to CAD is embodied in this chart:

-Quite simply, the mid-term projection of the USD is anyone's guess, but as of the start of 2018, it is still strong and this is certainly a very good time to move money back to CAD from USD.
-Note: The USD seems to be strong, but there are so many variables changing in world economics that is very hard to predict what will happen next.
+Quite simply, the mid-term projection of the USD is anyone's guess but as of Q2 2022 the USD is still strong compared to the CAD.
+This is certainly a good time to move money to CAD from USD from a longer term historical perspective but significant fluctuations may occur in the near future and so timing your transfers with care is advised.
+Note: The USD seems to be strong, but there are so many variables changing in world economics at this time that makes it very hard to predict what will happen in the coming months...

 This leaves Canadians moving back to Canada with some fundamental questions to consider: